kineticadb/kinetica-api-java/README.md

 > mvn clean package

-Then, to run the example, in the target directory, run the following ocmmand:
+Then, to run the example, in the target directory, run the following command:

 > java -jar gpudb-api-example-1.0-jar-with-dependencies.jar